glonngren/Lab1/README.md

-# Labs
+# Lab 1
-This is a repository for Labs regarding the class Fundamentals of Web Development.
+This is lab one.